Recovery Suite · Manual Therapy

 What does assisted stretch cost at WEF?

 $99 per hour for non-members.
-Members at Platinum, Diamond, and Diamond Plus tiers have monthly massage included — assisted stretch is one of the six modalities they can book.
+Members at Platinum, Diamond, and Diamond Plus tiers have monthly massage included — assisted stretch is one of the modalities the WEF bench delivers.

 Begin